OTW Participant Statistics

-OTW serves 18 to 25-year-old underprivileged, transitional age youth from culturally diverse backgrounds who have struggled with one or more of the following issues: trauma, neglect, physical abuse, familial conflict/rupture, loss, substance abuse, homelessness, the foster care system, educational challenges and poverty.
-Some have been in the juvenile and adult probation system.
+OTW serves underprivileged, transitional age youth (18 to 25-year-old) from culturally diverse backgrounds who have struggled with one or more of the following issues: trauma, neglect, physical abuse, familial conflict/rupture, loss, substance abuse, homelessness, the foster care and probation systems, educational challenges, and poverty.